digitalspring/whitepaper/whitepaper.md

 (and, thus, past messages).
 We call this *backward-secure*.

-### Limitations regarding public and semi-public audiences
+### Limitations regarding large and / or public audiences

 Obviously, the concept of membership employed here is only suitable for use cases in which the sender knows the exact recipients beforehand.